How $YU Maintains Stability

 $YU is a stablecoin designed to provide a reliable medium of exchange and store of value within the DeFi market and the Bitcoin ecosystem.
 Anchored in Bitcoin as its primary collateral, $YU aims to maintain a stable value with a soft-peg reference to the US dollar. $YU maintains stability through over-collateralization, stability fees, liquidation mechanisms, and incentivized operators.
 The system continually monitors collateral and valuation levels and adjusts risk parameters to manage fluctuations and maintain the peg.

-The combination of stabilization mechanisms provided by a system of smart contracts, risk parameter adjustments, and operations by incentivised market actors, such as Keepers, contributes to balancing the supply and demand for $YU and its soft-peg to the dollar.
+The combination of stabilization mechanisms from smart contracts, risk parameter adjustments, and actions by incentivized market actors, such as Keepers (bots or external actors that maintain system stability by liquidating under-collateralized vaults and stabilizing $YU's price through arbitrage), helps balance $YU's supply and demand and its soft peg to the dollar.

 Mechanisms for stability